-Cisco Unified CallManager Release 4.2(1)
+Cisco CallManager Release 4.0(1)

-The following list provides the features or changes for Cisco Extension Mobility service API developers in Cisco Unified CallManager Release 4.2(1):
+The following list provides the features or changes for Cisco Extension Mobility service API developers in Cisco CallManager release 4.0(1):

-- Tomcat Servlet architecture replaces the ASP block. - Connection from the IIS to the Tomcat server uses the established Apache JServ Protocol (AJP) mechanism. - The Login Service Java Object runs in the Tomcat Servlet. - The Tomcat Servlet Logout Scheduler assumes the functionality that was previously performed by the Logout NT Service and contains a new data structure in the scheduling information. - Communication from the Cisco Extension Mobility service to the DBL uses JNI instead of COM.
+- Tomcat Servlet architecture replaces the ASP block. - Connection from the IIS to the Tomcat server uses the established AJP mechanism. - The Login Service Java Object runs in the Tomcat Servlet. - The Tomcat Servlet Logout Scheduler assumes the functionality that are previously performed by the Logout NT Service and contains a new data structure in the scheduling information. - Communication from the Extension Mobility service to the DBL uses JNI instead of COM.